5 Best High-End Hooded Wetsuits for 2023

 “The Best of the Best”

-Also new for 2023, O’Neill updated their TB4X internal tape.
-Now bright blue in appearance, the tape is even more lightweight and flexible than before.
+Also, in 2023, O’Neill updated its TB4X internal tape.
+Now bright blue in appearance, the tape is even lighter and more flexible than before.
 As a result, it can reinforce and protect the seams without stiffening up the wetsuit.

 The Psycho Tech, despite its smooth skin and exterior seam weld, doesn’t feel fragile and can withstand the abuses of consistent surfing.
-Many of our staff and team riders have been wearing this suit daily for a year with only minimal cosmetic issues.
+Many of our staff and team riders have been wearing this suit daily and have only had minimal cosmetic issues.
 Also worth noting is that the urethane-coated zipper on the chest entry is substantial and stands out from other wetsuits of this caliber.
 For more info, check out our full review of the suit.

 Overall, the Psycho Tech is easily one of the warmest yet most flexible suits out there and is one of our favorite hooded suits for its overall quality.
 We recommend it to surfers wanting maximum warmth and comfort in cold water.